alexmelocco/alex_melocco/HandwrittenDigitRecognition/README.md

 Implementing a custom handwrittendigit recognition algorithm in python without the use of libaries such as Tensorflow or Pytorch.
 Numpy is going to be used for vectorization.
 - all (lossfunctions, calculation, derivatives etc) are done manually with no assistance from libraries
-- Everything is custom - no functions borrowed from external sources (except MNIST data loader and data displayer)
+- Everything is custom - no functions borrowed from external sources (except MNIST data loader and graphing)

 Note: current [juypter notebook](main.ipynb) has a pretrained model loaded if you want to look